Keep up to date with the latest News and Events from the New Embroidery Group.

 Sue Dunkerley: Geometric Fun

-NEG Garden Party
+New Embroidery Group Garden Party

 The garden party was for me a rich, delectable experience.
 I loved it and would like to thank Ann most sincerely for so generously hosting such a lovely event.